The Plaster of Thought-Walls (Translated)

 Master, hats off!

-How did you come to know this, boss!
+How did you know this, boss!

 Writers know everything!